andrejbauer/mathematics-and-computation/_posts/2022-01-12-projective-setoids.md

 If $A$ is an h-set then we are done because they will be equal by fiat.
 But what do to in general?
 I do not know and I leave you with an open problem:

 <center>
-**Is every projective setoids isomorphic to a type?**
+<b>Is every projective setoids isomorphic to a type?</b>
 </center>

 Egbert Rijke and I spent one tea-time thinking about producing a counter-example by using circles and other HoTT gadgets, but we failed.
-Just a word of warning: in HoTT/UF the map $1 \to S^1$ from the unit type to the circle us onto (in the HoTT sense) *but* $\Delta 1 \to \Delta S^1$ is *not* epi in setoids, because that would give us a splitting o $1 \to S^1$.
+Just a word of warning: in HoTT/UF the map $1 \to S^1$ from the unit type to the circle is onto (in the HoTT sense) *but* $\Delta 1 \to \Delta S^1$ is *not* epi in setoids, because that would split $1 \to S^1$.

 Here is an obvious try: use the propositional truncation and define
 $$